italo-granato/BGGE/README.md

 <h3 id="example1">

-Example of Cross-validation with IBCF.MTME
+Example of simple usage of the package

 </h3>